 You can be more creative by adding visual cues to your forms, such as arrows pointing to the forms and a tempting FREE quote.
 This way, a website visitor will get enticed to fill up and be alone of your sales qualified leads.

 First, audit where you get most of your outreach and online traffic (lead generators).
 Some common places your business might get visitors are:

 Your blog posts are part of where you get some of your outreach and traffic to have your lead-generating service pages.
 Your blog readers are some of your high qualified leads since they take the time to read each, if not some of your blog posts, which shows their interest in what you do—be it selling products or offering services.

 So, it’s crucial to craft relevant content that search engines can easily crawl.
-This means optimising your content by doing keyword research and putting these keywords into your content.
+This means optimizing your content by doing keyword research and putting these keywords into your content.

 Those are free tools that you can use to ensure you have the right keywords for your articles or blog posts.